Adaptive Denoising of Signals with Local Shift-Invariant Structure: Introduction

+The problem we consider in this paper is that of signal denoising: given noisy observations \be y_\tau = x_\tau + \sigma \zeta_\tau, \quad \tau \in \Z \ee{eq:intro-observations} we aim at recovering a signal $(x_t)_{t\in \Z}$.
+It is convenient for us to assume that signal and noises are complex-valued.
+Observation noises $\zeta_\tau$ are assumed to be independent of $x$ i.i.d.~standard complex-valued Gaussian random variables (denoted~$\zeta_{\tau} \sim \CN(0,1)$), meaning that $\zeta_\tau=\zeta^1_\tau+i\zeta^2_\tau$ with i.i.d.~$\zeta^1_\tau,\zeta^2_\tau\sim \N(0,1)$.
+Our goal may be, for instance, to recover the value $x_t$ of the signal at time $t$ given observations $(y_\tau),\,{|\tau-t|\leq m}$ for some $m\in \Z_+$ (problem referred to as {\em signal interpolation} in signal processing literature), or to estimate the value $x_{t+h}$ given observations $(y_\tau),\,{t-m\leq \tau\leq t}$ ({\em signal prediction} or {\em extrapolation}), etc.

+The above problem is classical in statistics and signal processing.
+In particular, {\em linear estimates} of the form

+are ubiquitous in nonparametric estimation; for instance, classical kernel estimators are of this type.
+More generally, linear estimates are considered both theoretically attractive and easy to use in practice \cite{ibragimov1988,donoho1992,donoho1994,kailath2000linear,tsybakov_mono,wasserman2006all}.
+When the set $\X$ of signals is well-specified, one can usually compute a (nearly) minimax on $\X$ linear estimator in closed form.
+In particular, if $\X$ is a class of ``smooth signals,'' such as a H\"older or a Sobolev ball, then the corresponding estimator is given by the kernel estimator with properly selected bandwidth~\cite{tsybakov_mono}, and is minimax among all possible estimators.
+Moreover, linear estimators are known to be nearly minimax optimal with respect to the pointwise loss \cite{ibragimov1984,donoho1994} and the~$\ell_2$-loss~\cite{donoho1990minimax,pinsker1980,juditsky2018near-aos,juditsky2018near-msl} under rather general assumptions about the set $\X$ of possible signals.
+Besides this, if the set $\X$ of signals is specified in a computationally tractable way, then a near-minimax linear estimator can be efficiently computed by solving a convex optimization problem~\cite{juditsky2018near-aos}, \cite{juditsky2018near-msl}.

+The strength of this approach, however, comes at a price: in order to implement the estimate the set $\X$ must be {\em known to the statistician.} Such knowledge is crucial: near-minimax estimator for one signal set can be of poor quality for another one.
+Thus, linear estimation approach cannot be directly implemented when no prior knowledge of $\X$ is available.
+In the statistical literature this difficulty is usually addressed via adaptive \textit{model selection}~\cite{birge1997model,goldenshluger2011bandwidth,johnstone-book,lepski1991,lepski1997optimal,lepski2015adaptive,massart2007concentration,tsybakov_mono}.
+However, model selection procedures usually impose strong structural assumptions on the signal set, assuming it to be known up to a few hyper-parameters.\footnote{More general adaptation schemes have been recently introduced, e.g., routines from \cite{goldenshluger2013general,lepski2015adaptive} which can handle, for example, adaptation to inhomogeneous and anisotropic smoothness of the signal.
+However, the proposed schemes cannot be implemented in a numerically efficient fashion, and therefore are not practical.}

-An alternative, more robust approach to the denoising problem with unknown $\cX$ has been developed in~\cite{nemirovsky1991nonparametric,jn1-2009,jn2-2010,harchaoui2015adaptive,ostrovsky2016structure}.
-Here, instead of restricting the class of signals directly, requiring a specification of $\cX$, one restricts the class of possible estimators.
-Namely, one introduces linear \emph{time-invariant}, or \textit{convolution-type} estimators, associated to \textit{filters}~$\phi \in \C_m(\Z)$ as follows:
+An alternative approach to the denoising problem with unknown $\cX$ was proposed in~\cite{nemirovsky1991nonparametric}.
+There, instead of directly restricting the class of signals and requiring a specification of $\cX$, one restricts the class of {possible estimators.} Namely, let us denote $\C(\Z)$ the space of complex-valued functions on $\Z$, and let, for $m\in \Z_+$,~$\C_m(\Z)$ be the space of complex-valued sequences that vanish outside the set~$\{-m,...,m\}$.
+We consider linear {\em convolution-type} estimators, associated with {\em filters}~$\phi \in \C_m(\Z)$ of the form